benborgers/www/posts/livewire-validation-messages.md

 ---
 title: How to customize validation messages in Livewire
 date: 2020-11-15
+tags:
-tags: programming
+    - programming
+    - laravel
+    - livewire
 ---
 Livewire allows you to write validation in a protected `$rules` property that is used whenever you call `$this->validate()` or `$this->validateOnly('propertyName')`.

 If you want to show a different error message for one of the validation rules, you can use the protected `$messages` property to do it.

 For example, say I have this Livewire Blade view, with a simple input and the possibility of showing an error message for that input's value:

 ```html
 <div>